-The measures to be taken depend on the most recent anti-HBs level:
+The measures to be taken depend on the most recent anti-HBs level.

-▶ Anti-HBs was determined within the last 10 years:

-- Anti-HBs was ≥100 IU/l: No intervention
+- ► Anti-HBs was determined within the last 10 years: - Anti-HBs was ≥ 100 IU/l: No action.

-- Anti-HBs was 10-99 IU/l: Immediate determination of the current anti-HBs level, with further intervention depending on the test result (see Table 4).
+- Anti-HBs was 10-99 IU/l: Immediate determination of the current anti-HBs level, with further action depending on the test result (see Table 4).

-- Anti-HBs was <10 IU/l: Blood withdrawal (testing for HBsAg, anti-HBc, and anti-HBs), succeeded by immediate simultaneous administration of HB vaccine and HB immunoglobulin (without waiting for the test results); see at end of this section, p.
-327).
+- Anti-HBs was < 10 IU/l: Blood withdrawal (testing for HBsAg, anti-HBc, and anti-HBs), succeeded by immediate simultaneous administration of HB vaccine and HB immunoglobulin (without waiting for the test results).2

-Exception: If at a prior point in time, i.e. more than 10 years ago, an anti-HBs \geq 100 IU/l was recorded, only HB vaccine (not HB immunoglobulin) should be given (see flow chart in Figure 1, p.
-326).
+Exception: If at a prior point in time, i.e. more than 10 years ago, an anti-HBs \geq 100 IU/l was recorded, only HB vaccine (not HB immunoglobulin) should be given (see the flow chart in Figure 1, p.
+349).